ilpoo/elastic-momentum/README.md

 animation.clearQueue().queue(renderer);
 ```

 The above example will clear any queued animations, but will finish animation the animation that's currently in progress.
 Note that `.clearQueue()` doesn't clear any queued loops by default, so if the current animation is set to loop 5 times, it'll run 5 times before the next animation will start.
 If you want to just finish the current animation and don't want to loop it, you can use `.clearQueue(true)`.

 ## Modifying loops

-If one of your loops is set to loop infinitely, you won't be able to queue new animations without setting the loop to something else first.
 You can modify the loop count of the current animation using `.loop()`:

 ```js
 animation.animate(renderer, { loop: Infinity });